xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ### Build, flash and monitor

 Please refer to the screenshot above, build the project, flash device and monitor device.
-1. Build Project. *Show Running Tasks* to see the progress.
+1. Build Project. *Show Running Tasks* to see the progress while building the project.
 2. Flash device.
 Choose the right USB port, e.g., /dev/ttyUSB0.
 You may need to *Open ESP-IDF Terminal* to see the progress of flashing so that you can press the BOOT button to flash the device.
 3. Monitor device.
 You shall see the ESP32 device is connected to the WiFi as the screenshot shown below.